The Ownstak configuration file (ownstak.config.mjs

 .setProject(name: string)

-The name of your organization in the OwnStak Console.
 The organization needs to exist; otherwise, deployment fails.

 - Type: